ellysh/video-game-bots/InGameBots/protection.md

 ![Self-Debugging Scheme](self-debugging.png)

 Our test application is launched indirectly in this example.
-You starts the "TestApplication.exe" executable without any command line paramters.
+You should start the "TestApplication.exe" executable without any command line paramters.
 Then the application falls to this checking of the command line arguments number:
 ```C++
 	if (argc == 1)
 	{
 		DebugSelf();
 	}
 ```
-There is only one command line argument, which equal to the executable name "TestApplication.exe".
+Now there is only one command line argument, which equals to the executable name "TestApplication.exe".
 Therefore, the `DebugSelf` function is called.
-There are three actions in this function:
+Three actions are performed in this function:

 1. Add an extra "x" parameter to the command line of the current process:
 ```C++